geo909/MSequences2CoveringArrays/README.md

-# PhD thesis companion code
+# Covering arrays from maximal sequences

 This is the companion code of [my PhD thesis](http://people.math.carleton.ca/~gtzanaki/project/phd-thesis).
 This program relies on several areas of discrete mathematics and a rather involved type of backtracking, to output covering arrays using a compact notation.